 From Union Square: walk down Powell Street to Market Street.
 You can catch the F-line trolley on Market Street.
 Get off at Washington Street and walk back a little to Pier 3.

-Hornblower has a convenient parking lot on Pier 3.
-For guests on the Hornblower dinner cruises, there is a flat fee of $10.
-It's a safe place to park, since the lot has attendants present during the cruises.
-They don't do reservations, though.
+City Experiences has a convenient parking lot on Pier 3.
+For guests on the dinner cruises, there is a flat fee of $10.

 It's unlikely to be full in the evening, but if that occurs, there are many other garages and lots in the area.
-See my page on Embarcadero parking for a list, and descriptions of the best choices.

-Hornblower also does a popular, weekend brunch cruise, with a lavish buffet and unlimited champagne and mimosas ;-)
+City Experiences also does a popular, weekend brunch cruise, with a lavish buffet and unlimited champagne and mimosas ;-)

 They sail around the bay for two hours, past Alcatraz, Angel Island and Sausalito, and out under the Golden Gate Bridge.

 This is a highly-rated cruise; looks like fun.

-For more information, and booking, see Hornblower Brunch Cruise.
+For more information, and booking, see Champagne Brunch Cruise.